 - Guide 1: How to Remove BackSwap from Windows.

-- Guide 2: Get rid of BackSwap from Mac OS X.
+- Guide 2: Get rid of BackSwap on Mac OS X.

-- Guide 3: Remove BackSwap from Google Chrome.
+- Guide 3: Remove BackSwap in Google Chrome.

 - Guide 4: Erase BackSwap from Mozilla Firefox.